 Once it became evident that rates wouldn’t rise further in the short term, they returned in droves.
 The February 2019 sales were close to what they were at the same time last year when interest rates were at 1%.
 It seems the predictability of interest rates plays a larger role than the actual interest rate figures themselves.

 S&P Case-Schiller House Price Index

-In the previous charts we saw how demand shrunk causing the number of permits to decline as well.
-Higher financing costs affect construction as well as sales, since both are typically funded by loans.
-As the number of transactions decreases one would expect prices to follow suit, however, the chart below suggests otherwise.
-Instead the chart shows that 2018 was a good year for real estate prices.
-Prices climbed steadily at first due to the lower demand and in spite of the interest rates.
+In the previous charts, we saw how demand shrunk, causing the number of permits to decline.
+Higher financing costs affect construction as well as sales since both are typically funded by loans.
+As the number of transactions decreases, one would expect prices to follow suit.
+However, the chart below suggests otherwise.
+Instead, the chart shows that 2018 was a good year for real estate prices.
+Prices climbed steadily at first due to the lower demand and despite the interest rates.
 The trend reversed around October.
 That was the same time period when we saw a reversal in the other charts as well.

 The market attempted to correct the increased financing costs by decreasing prices.
 In the end, the rate hikes indirectly caused prices to go down and bring buyers back to the market.

 This begs the question of just how much an organization in charge of monetary policy trusts the market’s ability to self-regulate.
 In the end, The Fed’s treatment of consumers as capable and independent decision-makers has paid off.
 It’s encouraging to see how the real estate market stabilized without any kind of top-down intervention.
 At the time, Fed Chair Jerome Powell repeatedly expressed confidence in real estate market participants.
 In hindsight, his confidence was not misplaced.